 Experiencing sexual attraction to another person, experiencing romantic attraction to another person, experiencing sexual urges, enjoying sex or masturbation and choosing to engage in sex or masturbation are all different things and are not dependent on each other.
 It is neither abnormal nor uncommon to experience some or none of the above, and your sexual and romantic orientations (who – if anyone – you want to have sex with and who – if anyone – you want to date) do not have to align.

-If you or a partner find that you do not experience either sexual attraction, sexual urges, or both, you may wish to find out more about the asexual or ‘ace’ community.
-Aven, www.asexuality.org, is a great resource for this.
-It has lots of information on asexual relationships and the ace community.
+If you or a partner find that you do not experience either sexual attraction, sexual urges, or both, you may wish to find out more about the asexual and aromantic or ‘ace’ community.
+Here in Cambridge you can sign up to the asexual and aromanticism mailing list, or contact our ace rep at email@example.com.
+We also now have a secret (invite only) ace-specific Facebook group for access please contact the rep. In addition, AVEN (www.asexuality.org) is a great resource with lots of information on asexual relationships and the ace community.

 Even if you do experience sexual attraction and urges, having a different sex drive to a partner is really common.
 It’s something you have to negotiate between yourselves and neither person is in the wrong.